RockyGracie/devblog-backend/README.md

 To create the back-end server;

 - [PostgreSQL](https://www.postgresql.org/) <br />
-As the data source to store the posts of the blog.
+As the data base to store the posts of the blog.

 - [Docker](https://www.docker.com/) <br />
-As the environment to host the database.
+As the environment to host the data base.